 Get Outside at Lake Placid

-An amazing place to spend some time unwinding in the great outdoors, a visit to Lake Placid is a relaxing way to spend a day (or a few).
-Go boating or fishing on the lake, learn some Olympics history, and explore the cute shops and eateries the town has to offer.
+A visit to Lake Placid is a relaxing way to spend a day (or several) unwinding in the great outdoors.
+Go boating or fishing on the lake, learn some Olympics history, and explore the cute shops and restaurants the town has to offer.

 Snap a Photo of the Empire State Building

-If you’ll be in New York City, you simply must see the Empire State Building.
-Be sure to take a camera and snap a photo to prove you were there and you saw it.
-If you want to get an extra cool experience, ride the elevator up to the observation deck and take in some of the very best views of the city,
+The Empire State Building is a New York landmark you’ll definitely want to see.
+Be sure to take a camera and snap a photo at the top.
+Ride the elevator up to the observation deck and take in some of the very best views of the city.

 Stroll Central Park

-Another must-do when you find yourself in NYC?
-Spending some time in Central Park.
+Central Park is a nature-filled oasis in the middle of the biggest city in the United States.
 Go for a walk, let the kids play on the many playgrounds, and enjoy a picnic in the green space.

 Catch a Show in NYC